JoRouss/runelite-ClanEventAttendance/README.md

 A plugin used to generate a list of clan members attending an event.

 You press Start at the benginning of the event.
 It then keeps track of who's around you during the event.
-It cumulates every member's attendancee time and tells you how much late at the event the clan member was.
+It cumulates every member's attendancee time and tells you how late to the event the clan member was.

 At the end of the event, you press Stop and can copy/paste the attendancee list to Discord for example.